chafey/dicomweb-dump/README.md

 ### Optimizations
 * See if getAttachments() can be optimized - just use Buffer instead of Uint8Array?
 * Make application streamable to reduce memory?
+* -m to store the extracted content/attachment as separate file